 Ideal for: Religion, Spirituality

-Part of the ancient city believed to be the real abode of Lord Krishna, this sacred island off the coast of Gujarat is a must visit for pilgrims and tourist alike.
+Part of the ancient city believed to be the real abode of Lord Krishna, this sacred island off the coast of Gujarat is a must visit for pilgrims and tourist alike and one of the most beautiful places to see in Dwarka.
 Along with the holy temple, the scenic ferry ride to reach the temple from the Okha jetty is also an experience to remember.
 The beautiful island is home to many shrines and temples, the prominent one dedicated to Lord Krishna being the Keshavraiji temple said to be built 500 years ago by Vallabhacharya.
 Endowed with white sandy beaches and corals, Beyt Dwarka is also amongst the best tourist places near Dwarka for water sports, dolphin spotting, camping and picnics.

 Timings: The main shrine remains closed between 12PM to 5PM.
 It is a good idea to reach a 5:30 PM to avid the crowds and enjoy the sunset views.

 Ferry cost: INR 10-30/person/side.
 Bigger groups can hire a private boat for INR2000 for a hassle-free and more enjoyable experience.

 Located just 2 Kms outside the city this beautiful temple dedicated to Lord Krishna’s wife Rukmini, is an architectural masterpiece which must be included in your list of places to visit in Dwarka.
 You can marvel at the exquisite carvings and panels of this 12th century temple while listening to the interesting story narrated by the priest.
 It is believed that Rukmini devi earned the ire of the great sage Durvasa and was cursed by him to be separated from her husband Krishna.
 Thus her temple is built away from the Dwarkadheesh temple.